txtydk/docs.sms.cloudsms.dk/source/index.html.md

 <h1 id="cvr-api-feeds">Feeds</h1>

-## A list of VAT and last changed date.
+## A list of VAT and last changed date

 <a id="opIdcompanyChanged"></a>